Rigidity of high dimensional graph manifolds: Walls and chambers are quasi-isometrically embedded in the universal covering of irreducible graph manifolds

 where the $\gamma_i$'s are contained in $W$ and each $\gamma'_i$ is a good path with endpoints on $W_\pm$ which does not backtrack on $W_\pm$.
 Due to our assumptions and to the fact that $W_\pm$ are totally geodesic in the chambers in which they are contained, the $\gamma'_i$'s can be replaced by curves contained in $W$ in such a way that the total length of the curve so obtained does not exceed $\alpha \cdot L(\gamma)$.
 So

 and hence inequality~(\ref{fund:eq}) holds with $\lambda=\alpha\cdot\beta$. \end{proof}

-\begin{theorem} If $M$ is irreducible and $W\subseteq \tilM$ is a wall, then the inclusion $(W,d_W)\hookrightarrow \tilM$ is a biLipschitz embedding.
+\begin{theorem} If $M$ is irreducible and $W\subseteq \tilM$ is a wall, then the inclusion $(W,d_W)\hookrightarrow \tilM$ is a bi-Lipschitz embedding.
 In particular, it is a quasi-isometric embedding.
-Moreover, the biLipschitz constant of the embedding only depends on the geometry of $\tilM$ (\emph{i.e.}~it does not depend on the fixed wall $W$). \end{theorem}
+Moreover, the bi-Lipschitz constant of the embedding only depends on the geometry of $\tilM$ (i.e.~it does not depend on the fixed wall $W$). \end{theorem}

 \begin{proof} Take $x,y\in W_+$, let $C$ be the chamber containing $W_+$ and let $\gamma$ be a good path in $\tilM$ which joins $x$ to $y$ and does not backtrack on $W_+$.
 By Lemma~\ref{back:lem}, in order to conclude it is sufficient to show that the inequality